Quick Summary

 |---|---|---|---|

-| ChatGPT | 76.85% | Higher | Declining (all-time low) |
+| ChatGPT | 76.85% | Higher | Declining, all-time low. |

-| Google Gemini | 9.00% | Lower | Growing (all-time high) |
+| Google Gemini | 9.00% | Lower | Growing, all-time high. |

-| Perplexity | 7.73% | 7.07% | Recovering |
+| Perplexity | 7.73% | 7.07% | Recovering. |

-| Microsoft Copilot | 3.76% | 3.19% | Growing |
+| Microsoft Copilot | 3.76% | 3.19% | Growing. |

-| Claude | 2.66% | 2.91% | Up 3x year-to-date (0.92% in January) |
+| Claude | 2.66% | 2.91% | Up 3x year-to-date, from 0.92% in January. |

 The combined non-ChatGPT challengers now hold more than 23% of the AI referral market.
 That number was barely 16% a year ago.
 Claude in particular has tripled its share since January 2026, with a peak of 3.6% in week 12 before settling back.
 Statcounter attributed the Claude spike to the QuitGPT movement following OpenAI’s controversial Pentagon deal.